-What is AI trend tracking
+What AI trend tracking means

 Why AI trends move fast

-How developers track AI signals
+How builders actually track signals

 Tools used for AI trend tracking